Preparing For Surgery

 - Makeup: Please do not wear moisturizers, creams, lotions or makeup.

 - Clothing: Wear only comfortable, loose-fitting clothing that does not go over your head.
-Remove hairpins, wigs and jewelry.
+Remove hairpins, wigs, and jewelry.
 Please do not bring any valuables with you.

 - Check-in/Preparation: Report for surgery with your prescribed medications.
 You should plan on arriving two hours

 earlier than your scheduled surgery time.
-Patients under the age of 18 must be accompanied by a parent or legal
+Patients under the age of 18 must be accompanied by a parent or legal guardian.

 Going to the operating room is not a normal experience for most of us.
 The doctor and all of the professional staff caring for you recognize the natural anxiety with which most patients approach this step in the process of achieving their goals; therefore, we believe a description of the surgery experience will be helpful.

 Your surgery will be performed in a state-of-the-art operating suite.
 Specialists using modern equipment and techniques will attend to you.
-The team includes a board certified anesthesiologist, a trained operating room technician and a registered nurse in charge of the operating room.
+The team includes a board-certified anesthesiologist, a trained operating room technician and a registered nurse in charge of the operating room.

 When you arrive, you will be escorted to the surgery suite.
 You will be asked to change into a gown and robe and will be given foot covers.
 The doctor and the anesthesiologist will meet with you before you enter the operating suite.
 This is the time for final surgical planning; it is also when we will do basic preparation or draw on your skin as needed.
 You will have time for last minute questions.

 Once you enter the operating room, the staff will do everything they can to make you feel secure.
 You will feel comfortable on our deeply padded operating table, and the nurse or anesthesiologist will start an intravenous drip in your arm.
 At the same time, to ensure your safety, our staff will connect you to monitoring devices.
-Medicines that will make you drowsy will flow through the tubing into a vein in you arm.
+Medicines that will make you drowsy will flow through the tubing into a vein in your arm.

 When your surgery has been completed and your dressings are in place, you will be moved to the recovery room.
 You will be connected to monitoring equipment constantly.
 During this period, a fully trained room nurse will take care of you and remain with you at all times.
 The registered nurses in the recovery room are specially certified for advanced cardiac life support.